prayas-thapa22/realtime_logviewer/README.md

 - Click Pause to stop new logs from displaying
 - Click Resume to continue
 - Click Clear to empty the log window

+## Design Choices:

+1. WebSocket for Real-Time Updates
+This allows the client to receive live log updates every second without polling.

+2. Separation of Client and Server
+Client and server code are modularized.
+The server handles log generation and streaming, while the client handles display and user interactions.

+3. Randomized Log Generation with Twin Peaks Quotes Logs use randomly selected Twin Peaks quotes and log levels (INFO, WARN, ERROR).